bojanz/donation_example/README.md

 Donation block
 --------------
+Donations are created via the [donation block](https://github.com/bojanz/donation_example/blob/master/src/Plugin/Block/DonationBlock.php).
+There can be multiple instances of the donation block, shown on different pages.
+That means that the block is a good place to put settings on, for example the predefined amounts that will be offerred.

-The donation block will live on a node page, collect all of the needed information, then create the order item and redirect to checkout.
+The donation block renders the [donation form](https://github.com/bojanz/donation_example/blob/master/src/Form/DonationForm.php) and optionally passes data to it (any settings, for example).
+The form is simple, it collects the needed information and then uses it to create an order item and add it to the cart.

 Donation checkout pane
 ----------------------
-@todo
+The [checkout pane](https://github.com/bojanz/donation_example/blob/master/src/Plugin/Commerce/CheckoutPane/Donation.php) creates (and keeps up to date) a donation order item.

 Recurring
 ---------